Global Project Supplement Fund

 - participation in diverse geographic regions or involving underrepresented faculty, students, staff or disciplines

 The supplemental fund will defray costs associated with project expenses or travel for academic purposes including, but not limited to: research collaboration, partnership development, study abroad program development, international collaboration on virtual/online course development or other scholarly activities.
-The fund is available to faculty and staff in all disciplines.
-Department Head (or equivalent) approval is required.

 - All full-time, permanent NC State employees are eligible to apply for funding.